-Lower costs, lighter crowds and great conditions make January 9-14, 2017 the best week of the year to get away
+Lower costs, lighter crowds and great conditions make Jan.
+28–Feb.
+3, 2018 the best week of the year to get away

 Take the guesswork out of ski vacation planning this winter.
-Ski.com, the industry leader in providing and booking global mountain vacation packages, names January 9-14, 2017 the best week of the 2016-17 winter season to go on a ski or snowboard vacation.
+Ski.com, the industry leader in providing and booking global mountain vacation packages, names Jan.
+28–Feb.
+3, 2018 the best week of the 2018 winter season to go on a ski or snowboard vacation.
 As the largest supplier of ski vacation packages and bookings in North America, Ski.com used weather information and analyzed cost and arrival data of more than 25,000 recent reservations to pinpoint the best time to take a low-cost, crowd-free and powder-filled ski vacation.

-“Resort travelers with flexible schedules consider price, crowds and snow conditions as top factors when planning the perfect ski vacation,” said Dan Sherman, vice president of marketing at Ski.com.
-“While the absolute best pricing and least crowded resorts can be found in early December and late April when conditions are less predictable, we found the second week of January to be the perfect time for those who want the best possible combination of all three factors.”
+“Price, crowds and snow conditions are the top three factors that can make or break a ski vacation.
+While we know not everyone has the luxury of flexible dates when booking a mountain getaway, we have found the last week of January through the first few days of February to be the perfect time to travel this winter,” said Dan Sherman, CMO at Ski.com.
+“While the absolute lowest pricing and least crowded resorts can be found in early November and late April when conditions are less predictable, this week offers the best possible combination of all three factors.”

-To gain input on when to find great snow conditions, the final criterion for the best ski week, Ski.com turned to meteorologist and trusted snow forecaster for leading snow forecasting site OpenSnow, Joel Gratz.
+To gain input on when to find great snow conditions, the final criterion for the best ski week, Ski.com turned to meteorologist and trusted snow forecaster for leading snow forecasting site OpenSnow.